HritwikSinghal/ID3-tags-changer/README.md

 	- remove '&quot' and ' - single' and '&amp' from tags
  - and many more..

+Note: This library uses song name as param to search on web, so make sure the song name is
+      as accurate as possible for max accuracy.

 Installation:

 Clone this repository using